-NOTE: Furnace control must be grounded for proper operation or control will lockout.
-Control is grounded through green wire connected to gas valve and burner bracket screw.
+NOTE: Furnace control must be grounded for proper operation or control will lock out.
+Control is grounded through green/yellow wire routed to gas valve and manifold bracket screw.
 Using the schematic diagram in Fig. 66, follow the sequence of operation through the different modes.
 Read and follow the wiring diagram very carefully.

-NOTE: If a power interruption occurs during a call for heat (W/W1 or W/W1-and-W2), the control run the blower for the selected blower off-delay period two sec after power is restored and if the thermostat is still calling for gas heating.
-The LED light will flash code 12 during this period, after which the LED will be ON continuous, as long as no faults are detected.
-After this period, the furnace will respond to the thermostat normally.
+NOTE: If a power interruption occurs during a call for heat (W), the control will start a 90-sec blower-only ON period two sec after power is restored, if the thermostat is still calling for gas heating.
+The Amber LED light will flash code 12 during the 90-sec period, after which the LED will be ON continuous, as long as no faults are detected.
+After the 90-sec period, the furnace will respond to the thermostat normally.